Geiger counter: Gamma and X-ray detection

-Geiger counters are widely used to detect gamma radiation and X-rays collectively known as photons, and for this the windowless tube is used.
+Geiger counters are widely used to detect gamma radiation and X-rays, collectively known as photons, and for this the windowless tube is used.
 However, detection efficiency is low compared to alpha and beta particles.

 The article on the Geiger–Müller tube carries a more detailed account of the techniques used to detect photon radiation.
-For high energy photons the tube relies on the interaction of the radiation with the tube wall, usually a high Z material such as chrome steel of 1–2 mm thickness to produce electrons within the tube wall.
-These enter and ionize the fill gas.
+For high energy photons, the tube relies on the interaction of the radiation with the tube wall, usually a material with a high atomic number such as stainless steel of 1–2 mm thickness, to produce free electrons within the tube wall, due to the photoelectric effect.
+If these migrate out of the tube wall, they enter and ionize the fill gas.

-This is necessary as the low-pressure gas in the tube has little interaction with higher energy photons.
-However, as photon energies decrease to low levels there is greater gas interaction, and the direct gas interaction increases.
-At very low energies (less than 25 keV) direct gas ionisation dominates, and a steel tube attenuates the incident photons.
-Consequently, at these energies, a typical tube design is a long tube with a thin wall which has a larger gas volume, to give an increased chance direct interaction of a particle with the fill gas.
+This effect increases the detection efficiency because the low-pressure gas in the tube has poorer interaction with higher energy photons than a steel tube.
+However, as photon energies decrease to low levels, there is greater gas interaction, and the contribution of direct gas interaction increases.
+At very low energies (less than 25 keV), direct gas ionisation dominates, and a steel tube attenuates the incident photons.
+Consequently, at these energies, a typical tube design is a long tube with a thin wall which has a larger gas volume, to give an increased chance of direct interaction of a particle with the fill gas.

 Above these low energy levels, there is a considerable variance in response to different photon energies of the same intensity, and a steel-walled tube employs what is known as "energy compensation" in the form of filter rings around the naked tube, which attempts to compensate for these variations over a large energy range.
-A chrome steel Geiger-Müller tube is about 1% efficient over a wide range of energies.
+A steel-walled Geiger–Müller tube is about 1% efficient over a wide range of energies.

 Neutron detection

-A variation of the Geiger tube is used to measure neutrons, where the gas used is boron trifluoride or helium-3 and a plastic moderator is used to slow the neutrons.
-This creates an alpha particle inside the detector and thus neutrons can be counted.
+A variation of the Geiger tube can be used to exclusively measure radiation dosage from neutrons rather than from gammas by the process of neutron capture.
+The tube, which can contain the fill gas boron trifluoride or helium-3, is surrounded by a plastic moderator that reduces neutron energies prior to capture.
+When a capture occurs in the fill gas, the energy released is registered in the detector.